Rhoahndur/esp32-pim545-lava-lamp/README.md

 If the image is mirrored or rotated, change `SWAP_XY`, `FLIP_X`, and `FLIP_Y` at the bottom of `config.h` and reflash.
 Default is portrait, A/B at the roof.

+Current logical pebble coordinates are A=top-left, B=top-right, X=bottom-left,
+Y=bottom-right in both implementations.
+These differ from the physical labels in the drawing above; verify with the corner test before changing orientation.
+The boot test stays active until `l` is sent.

 ## Preview on the Mac (no hardware)

 Python 3.10+, no packages: